AucaCoyan/blog/src/content/blog/my_tools.md

 tags: python, vscode, tools
 ---

+> Update Feb-2025:
+This is really old, I changed much of this tools for others.
+I'll update it when I have a sec!

 I have many tools which easy my work (almost) everyday, here are a few of them.
 I'll promise I'll update if a new toy comes to the playground!